 Every year, the United States grants visas to millions and millions of people.
-Nearly two thirds of these immigrants are related in some way or another to a United States citizen or a lawful permanent resident.
+Nearly two-thirds of these immigrants are related in some way or another to a United States citizen or a lawful permanent resident.
 At Immigration Lawyers, we understand what it is like to be away from those you love for a predetermined period of time, which is why it is our duty to help guide you through all the procedures necessary to be near your family once again.

 This process is used to reunite families of foreign-born immigrants and their family members in the United States although it involves a variety of steps.
 Some of these steps may be handled by the sponsor or by the beneficiary themselves.

 When a United States citizen or lawful permanent resident chooses to petition a foreign-born family member, they must let the U.S Citizenship and Immigration Services office know that they are willing to sponsor the relative as well as having to prove that such familial relationship does indeed exist.
 The petitioner must fill out the USCIS Form I-130 and provide supporting documents that prove that they are indeed a United States citizen or someone with permanent residency.

 The USCIS form I-130 is an essential document used to prove and demonstrate that a true familial relationship between the petitioner and the beneficiary actually exists.
-This form can be filed by the sponsor themselves or by the beneficiary, however there are certain restrictions upon who a petitioner can file for.
+This form can be filed by the sponsor themselves or by the beneficiary, however, there are certain restrictions upon who a petitioner can file for.
 For example, a U.S citizen can petition anyone in their immediate family but lawful permanent residents may not file for certain family members such as married children, parents or siblings.
-A U.S petitioner must be at least of the age of 18, but must be over the age of 21 when filing for a sibling or parent.
+A U.S petitioner must be at least of the age of 18 but must be over the age of 21 when filing for a sibling or parent.
 Uncles, aunts, nephews, nieces, or in-law relatives do not fall under immediate family and are therefore not eligible to be petitioned by a U.S citizen or lawful resident.

-As opposed to immediate relatives however, preference relatives are not qualified for a green card immediately.
-The thinking behind this being that the law has set yearly cutoff points on the quantity of visas that can be disbursed and approved, and the supply seldom meets the high demand.
+As opposed to immediate relatives, however, preference relatives are not qualified for a green card immediately.
+The thinking behind this being that the law has set yearly cutoff points on the number of visas that can be disbursed and approved and the supply seldom meets the high demand.
 This implies that preference relatives need to wait an obscure amount of time before being granted a visa into the states.

-At the point of which the visa appeal has been approved and becomes granted or available to the foreign-born relative, they must also file for permanent residence.
-This is generally done by ordering an immigrant visa at a U.S consulate outside of U.S grounds, typically in the immigrant’s home land.
-The national visa center and consulate will then get in contact directly with the beneficiary informing him/her on the following steps that need to be taken before an in-person interview is held.
+At the point at which the visa appeal has been approved and becomes granted or available to the foreign-born relative, they must also file for permanent residency.
+This is generally done by ordering an immigrant visa at a U.S consulate outside of U.S grounds, typically in the immigrant’s homeland.
+The national visa center and the consulate will then get in contact directly with the beneficiary informing him/her on the following steps that need to be taken before an in-person interview is held.